 We welcome the ability of flexible and voluntary benefit schemes to improve employee choice and flexibility over benefits packages.
 Such schemes may be seen as an ideal way of addressing employee diversity, cost-effectiveness in benefits provision and of harmonising reward practices, especially during merger and acquisition.
 However, they are not a 'magic' solution and need to be managed as part of an integrated reward strategy with clear goals and excellent support processes.
-Such schemes also need to build on insights from behavioural science about how people react to choice and make decisions.
+Scheme communication and administration should build on insights from behavioural science about how people react to choice and make decisions.

 What are flexible and voluntary benefits?

 Flexible and voluntary benefits schemes both aim to foster employee choice by providing flexibility over individual benefits packages, but it’s important to distinguish between them.

 Flexible benefits schemes (also known as ‘cafeteria benefits’ or ‘flex plans’) allow staff to vary their pay and benefits package in order to satisfy their personal requirements.
 The dividing line between pay and benefits is less rigid than in standard reward packages.
 In most schemes, employees are able either to retain their existing salary while varying the mix of various benefits they receive, or adjust their salary up or down by taking fewer or more benefits.

 Voluntary benefits (also known as affinity benefits) allow employees to buy products and services, usually at a discount, through their employer out of their own taxable income or through a salary sacrifice arrangements.
 These schemes differ from flexible benefits as the employee pays for the cost of the benefits.
 Under voluntary benefits schemes, although the employer does not pay for the benefits provided, it may incur research, administration, communication and launch costs.